easytopic-project/node-files-microservice/README.md

 You can also run `npm run dev` for development mode.

+Alternatively, you can use the Docker version.
+To start an quick server just run `docker-compose up`

 You need to pass as an ENV settings the following (check [src/env.js](src/env.js)):

 - `FILES_PATH`: Directory where the files will be stored.
 Default: `/files`